bigbio/pgatk/docs/pypgatk.rst

 The argument ``-l`` (``--list_studies``) allow the users to list all the studies stored in cBioPortal.
 The ``-d`` (``--download_study``) argument can be used to obtain mutation data from a particular study.

+Examples

-Example: Download data for studyID all_stjude_2016:
+- Download data for studyID all_stjude_2016:

 .. code-block:: bash
-   :linenos:

    $: python3.7 pypgatk_cli.py cbioportal-downloader -d all_stjude_2016

-Example: Download data for all studies in cBioportal
+- Download data for all studies in cBioportal

 .. code-block:: bash
-   :linenos:

    $: python3.7 pypgatk_cli.py cbioportal-downloader -d all